Myadaung Monastery

 Myadaung Monastery (မြတောင်ကျောင်း; also known as the Queen's Monastery) was a Buddhist monastery built in 1885 under the patronage of Queen Supayalat.
 Myadaung Monastery was located 1 mi southwest of Mandalay Palace, and was profusely carved and gilded in gold.
 As a fine specimen of Burmese architecture, its conservation was ordered by Lord Curzon in December 1901.
+The Monastery was destroyed during the second World War.